-- Technology

-- Engineering

-- Design and Communications Graphics.

-An applicant who meets the registration criteria for Engineering will also be deemed to have acquired the competency to teach the junior cycle curricular subject Metalwork and Technology.
+An applicant who meets the registration criteria for Design and Communication Graphics will also be deemed to have acquired the competency to teach the junior cycle curricular subject Technical Graphics.
+An applicant who meets the registration criteria for Construction Studies will also be deemed to have acquired the competency to teach the junior cycle curricular subject Materials Technology (Wood).